-Proposal for a Supplement to the 01 series of amendments to Regulation No. 53 (Installation of lighting and light-signalling devices for L3 vehicles)
+Proposal for 02 series of amendments to Regulation No. 53 (Installation of lighting and light-signalling devices for L3 vehicles)

 This document supersedes ECE/TRANS/WP.29/GRE/2015/41 and contains a revised proposal to delete in Regulation No. 53 the references to headlamps of Class B of Regulation No. 113.
 The modifications to the existing text of the Regulation are marked in bold for new or strikethrough for deleted characters.
 In addition, the changes to ECE/TRANS/WP.29/GRE/2015/41 are shown under 'track changes'.